thedatahub/Datahub/README.md

 GET oai/?metadataPrefix=oai_lido&verb=ListIdentifiers&from=2017-06-29T05:22:30Z&until=2017-07-14T04:22:30Z
 ```

-The datahub doesn't implement grouping of records nor soft deletes.
-As such,
-the OAI endpoint doesn't OAI sets and indicating whether a record has been
+The datahub implements grouping of records into sets, but no soft deletes.
+As such, the OAI endpoint doesn't indicate whether a record has been deleted.
-deleted.

 ### OAuth support and security